 Wild for Salmon makes four varieties of wild-caught salmon burger in-house, each with its own style and #1 fan.
 There’s the Feta-Dill flavor, that customer and product-reviewer, Marie B. said even her “grandchildren can’t get enough of these”.
 There’s the Garden-Style, which dresses up the pure, wild caught sockeye salmon with sea salt, tomato, black pepper, garlic, minced onion, red bell pepper, shallots, thyme and basil.
 Then, there’s the Spicy variety for our friends and customers who appreciate a little kick, with fennel, paprika, sea salt, and cayenne pepper.
-Each of these are $16 per pound; the original, nothing-but-delicious wild sockeye salmon are $15 per pound.
+Finally, there's the classic Sockeye Salmon Burger, for those who like to keep it plain, or the do-it-yourselfers who like to add their own flare on their burger, Each of these are $16 per pound; the original, nothing-but-delicious wild sockeye salmon are $15 per pound.

-We asked around our staff what toppings do they put on salmon burgers.
+We asked around our staff what toppings they like to put on salmon burgers.
 Some jumped on the chance to share.
 If you’re new to the Wild for Salmon customer family, welcome!
 We hope here you’ll get to know our team a bit better.

 Remember, don’t overcook these!
 Just a few minutes on the grill, stove top or even toaster oven is all they need.
 Learn more about how to cook salmon burgers in this post, Cooking Wild Salmon Burgers.

-Kourtney, our office manager and farm-girl extraordinaire, never eats them with a bun but always goes with the Spicy burger.
+Kourtney, our office manager and farm-girl extraordinaire, never pairs a salmon burger with a bun, but always goes with the Spicy burger.
 She suggests enjoying it taco or nachos style.

 Steve’s choice is...